-- Explosives

-- Flammable and Combustible
+- Explosives - Flammable and Combustible

-- Poisons

-- Radioactive Materials
+- Poisons - Radioactive Materials

-An emergency incident as a result of hazardous materials, often referred to as a "HAZMAT" incident, can happen when chemicals are used unsafely or released in harmful amounts during production, storage, transportation, use or disposal.
+An emergency incident due to hazardous materials, often referred to as a "HAZMAT" incident, can happen when chemicals are used unsafely or released in harmful amounts during production, storage, transportation, use or disposal.

 Larimer OEM facilitates the Larimer Local Emergency Planning Committee (LEPC), which is responsible for collecting information about hazardous materials in our community as well as emergency planning.